zd11024/Video-3D-LLM/README.md

 pip install -e ".[train]"
 ```

+## Data Preparation
+For data preparation, please refer to this [instruction](scripts/3d/preprocessing/README.md) for detail.

 ## Acknowledgements
 We would like to thank the following works for their contributions to the opensourced codebase and community!
 * [LLaVA-Next](https://github.com/LLaVA-VL/LLaVA-NeXT/tree/main): the codebase our codebase is built upon.